radmilofelix/kbEmu/README.md

 Default IP to connect via SSH to the Raspberry Pi: 192.168.11.1

 Move the SD to a Raspberry Pi Zero W. Connect to its WiFi network (kbEmu) and connect to it via SSH.

+DHCP not working on Pi:
+manually set the WiFi IP to 192.168.11.0 network.

 Run kbEmu as root.
 Enjoy.